ifnesi/python_partitioner_murmur2/README.md

 # python_partitioner_murmur2
-There is no common partitioner for all Confluent and Apache Kafka resources/libs.
+There is no common partitioner for all Apache Kafka resources/libs/clients.
 For example all producers using librdkafka by default uses `crc32` (such as Python’s confluent_kafka), whilst JAVA ones uses `murmur2_random` (Kafka Streams, ksqlDB, Source Connectors, etc.).
 > The default partitioner in Java producer uses the murmur2 hash function while the default partitioner in librdkafka uses crc32.
 Because of the different hash functions, a message produced by a Java client and a message produced by a librdkafka client may be assigned to different partitions even with the same partition key (source: https://docs.confluent.io/kafka-clients/librdkafka/current/overview.html#synchronous-writes).

 So, if a producer using python (confluent_kafka lib) and Source Connector are producing data to Kafka, then very likely a merge on ksqlDB would not work properly as there would be a partition mismatch.<br><br>